Can’t get a job after sending hundreds of resumes that only get rejected by employers? I hear you.

 So stick to the truth and be proud of it.

-If you’re writing your resume on autopilot (and let’s face it, lots of us are), it’s easy to slip into the habit of relying on clichés and passive voice.
-The problem with this is that at best it’ll get your resume ignored and at worst it’ll give the reader a big eye-roll.
-Needless to say, it’s not how you land an interview.
+If you’re writing your resume on autopilot (and let’s face it, lots of us are), it’s easy to slip into the habit of relying on clichés and passive voice, and perhaps, even some fluff.
+The problem with this is that at best, it’ll get your resume ignored, and at worst, it’ll give the reader a big eye-roll.
+Needless to say, it’s not how you land an interview, and this is another resume mistake you should be careful of.

-❌ 5.
-Visual Appearance (Font, Colour, Design, and Layout)
+❌ 7.
+Lacks Visual Appearance (Font, Colour, Design, and Layout)

 Wouldn’t you rather use software that’s easy to use and simple to follow through rather than something that’s overly complex and confusing?